-It’s very important to make sure what you build won’t collapse.
-Cinder blocks are quite heavy and can cause some damage.
-So get an architect to help out or build on a small scale to make yourself feel secure with it.
+It’s important to make sure that what you build won’t collapse.
+Cinder blocks are heavy and can cause damage.

 Cinder Block Stencil Poolside Caddy

-The reason that you stack it in a circle is so that the umbrella has more room to angle when the sun changes.
-It also helps that the hole is deeper so it has no chance of falling over.
-Cinder blocks are sturdy!
+Perhaps you never considered stenciling cinder blocks?
+The reason that you stack it in a circle is so the umbrella has more room to angle when the sun changes.
+It also helps that the hole is deeper so it won’t fall.

-Cinder blocks may be too uncomfortable to sit on without any support.
-But you can add throws, pillows, or even cushions to them to create an outdoor paradise with any type of vibe you can imagine.
+Cinder blocks are too uncomfortable to sit on without support.
+You can add throws, pillows, or even cushions to create an outdoor paradise with any type of vibe you can imagine.

 Remember to take the cushions inside when it’s raining.
 Thankfully, the cinder blocks themselves will be more than safe.
-They will last for ages without any problems due to the weather!
+They will last regardless of weather conditions.

 Frequently Asked Questions (FAQ)FAQ